 Soon, your pricing plan, product access, and billing state no longer match.

-• SaaS pricing and packaging define how customers pay and what they receive inside your product, including pricing models, value metrics, plans, seats, usage limits, credits, and add-ons.
+SaaS pricing and packaging define how customers pay and what they receive inside your product, including pricing models, value metrics, plans, seats, usage limits, credits, and add-ons.

-• Strong pricing structure starts with the right value metric, clear upgrade paths, and separate self-serve and enterprise packaging.
+Strong pricing structure starts with the right value metric, clear upgrade paths, and separate self-serve and enterprise packaging.

 SaaS pricing and packaging define how a SaaS product charges customers and what those customers receive in return.

-Packaging defines what is included in each pricing plan.
+Packaging defines what is included in each pricing option.
 It covers plans, features, usage limits, seats, add-ons, credits, and access levels.
 Packaging determines how different customer segments experience the product and how different price points connect to product value.

 The first decision in any pricing strategy is the value metric.
-The value metric defines what customers pay for and how revenue generated scales with product usage.
+The value metric defines what customers pay for and how revenue scales with product usage.

-It can be active users, API calls, storage consumed, or seats.
-It should reflect real customer value and perceived value rather than internal cost.
 When the metric aligns with customer needs and customers’ willingness to pay, pricing feels consistent.

 Growth should increase revenue in a predictable way.
 That requires deciding what expands.

-Self-serve and enterprise customers have different customer needs.
+Self-serve and enterprise customers have different needs.

-Self-serve packaging strategy often prioritizes clear price points, strong conversion rates, and faster customer acquisition.
-Enterprise packaging may prioritize customization, customer segmentation, and expansion within an existing customer base.
+Self-serve packaging decisions often prioritize clear price points, strong conversion rates, and faster customer acquisition.

 Clear separation improves pricing performance while keeping the product consistent.